-Growing a Productive, Sustainable Garden in Alaska – NRM 194 will be taught by Heidi Rader who has taught the Alaska Master Gardener Online Course for 15 years.
+Growing a Productive, Sustainable Garden in Alaska is offered through the Natural Resources and Environment Department and is taught by Heidi Rader as a spring semester class.
+Heidi has taught the Alaska Master Gardener Online Course for 15 years.
 She teaches hands-on and virtual gardening workshops in villages across Alaska (especially in Interior Alaska) through the Tribes Extension Program.
-She writes the blog, It Grows in Alaska, and has filmed a series of Alaska Gardening Videos available on YouTube.
+She writes blog, It Grows in Alaska, and has filmed a series of Alaska Gardening Videos available on YouTube.

-The course consists of weekly readings, presentations, discussions, and quizzes.
-The class is a media-rich experience filled with research-based resources that are relevant to Alaska.
-Students will be challenged and engaged through various assignments–from determining your soil texture to calculating how much food you need to grow to meet your personal goals to making a plan to fulfill your volunteer hours.
-On average, the course takes students 3 hours each week to complete.
+The course is hosted on Canvas.
+The class is a media-rich experience filled with research-based resources that are relevant to Alaska including readings, presentations, videos, assignments, discussions, and quizzes.
+The course is instructor paced but there are no specific meeting times.
+Students will be challenged and engaged through various assignments–from determining your soil texture to calculating how much food you need to grow to meet your personal goals.

 Students should be proficient with Canvas, have reliable and fast Internet, and be ready for a fast-paced, engaging course.

 All required reading material is provided in the course, digitally.
 Students may wish to purchase a hard-copy of the Alaska’s Sustainable Gardening Handbook but it is not required.